-Individuals and groups (“Applicant”) submitting short films to the F-O-R-M for consideration and possible showing must possess all necessary rights and permissions for all video and audio tracks submitted to F-O-R-M. F-O-R-M is not responsible for clearing, publishing, performance or other rights for the short films it screens or promotes on its site or at the festival.
+Individuals and groups (“Applicant”) submitting short films to F-O-R-M for consideration and possible showing must possess all necessary rights and permissions for all video and audio tracks submitted to F-O-R-M. F-O-R-M is not responsible for clearing, publishing, performance or other rights for the short films it screens or promotes on its site or at the festival.

 F-O-R-M retains the right to alter, shorten or cancel the festival, and will not be held liable for compensation in any of these situations.
 F-O-R-M agrees that upon the event of cancelling the festival, all rights related to the selected submission will revert to the Applicant and where relevant, the Applicant's associates.

-- All applicants agree to not hold the F-O-R-M , its management, employees and volunteers, as well as any of its funders, sponsors and affiliated entities, harmless from any damages or losses relating to any materials applicants may submit.
+All applicants agree to not hold F-O-R-M , its management, employees and volunteers, as well as any of its funders, sponsors and affiliated entities, harmless from any damages or losses relating to any materials applicants may submit.

-Applicants of the Commissioning Fund Application understands that they must be between the ages of 15-25 at time of application and a Canadian citizen.
+Applicants of the Commissioning Fund Application understands that they must be between the ages of 15-25 at time of submission and a Canadian citizen.

 No refunds will be issued once payment is made.